 Caused, attempted to cause, threatened to cause or participated in an act of hate violence, as defined in subdivision (e) of Section 233 of the Education Code.
 This section shall apply to pupils in any of grades 4 to 12, inclusive.

-Intentionally harassed, threatened or intimidated school personnel or volunteers and/or a student or group of students to the extent of having the actual and reasonably expected effect of materially disrupting class work, creating substantial disorder and invading the rights of either school personnel or volunteers and/or student by creating an intimidating or hostile educational environment.
+Intentionally harassed, threatened or intimidated school personnel or volunteers and/or a student or group of students to the extent of having the actual and reasonably expected effect of materially disrupting class work, creating substantial disorder and invading the rights of either school personnel or volunteers and/or student(s) by creating an intimidating or hostile educational environment.
 This section shall apply to pupils in any of grades 4 to 12, inclusive.

 Engaged in an act of bullying, including, but not limited to, bullying committed by means of an electronic act.